The Venetian Macao

 The main hotel tower was finished in July 2007, and the resort officially opened on 28 August 2007.
 It has 3,000 suites, 1200000 sqft of convention space, 1600000 sqft of retail space, and 550000 sqft of casino space (with 3,400 slot machines, 800 gambling tables), and the 15,000-seat Cotai Arena for entertainment and sports events.

 Its lead architects were Aedas and HKS, Inc., who were responsible for its design, coordination and implementation.

+Location

+The Venetian is located on Macau's Cotai Strip, an area that includes a dozen multibillion dollar resorts, a private university campus, and the Macau garrison of the People's Liberation Army.

+The Venetian was built on reclaimed land and its foundation is supported by 1,530 concrete pilings.

+Facilities

+The Venetian's facilities include 3,000 hotel rooms, 300 retail stores, an indoor canal, a clinic, a spa, and a gymnasium.

 Casino

 The casino measures 546000 sqft.
 It is further divided into four themed gaming areas: